ReFirmLabs/binwalk/INSTALL.md

 $ sudo make install
 ```

 Binwalk's core features will work out of the box without any additional dependencies.
-However, to take advantage of binwalk's graphing and extraction capabilities, multiple supporting utilities/packages need to be installed.
+However, to take advantage of binwalk's more advanced capabilities, multiple supporting utilities/packages need to be installed.

 To ease "dependency hell", a shell script named `deps.sh` is included which attempts to install all required dependencies for Debian and RedHat based systems: